 - Decreasing Term Rider

-These policies must cover your outstanding housing loan up to the full term of loan or 65 years old, whichever is earlier, in the event of death or permanent incapacity.
+These policies must cover your outstanding housing loan up to the full term of the loan or 65 years old, whichever is earlier, in the event of death or permanent incapacity.

 Your exemption from HPS may be revoked if any of the insurance policies used for the exemption is discontinued or altered.
-Subsequently, the Board would extend a HPS cover to you based on the declared percentage that you were exempted for, subject to the Board’s terms and conditions.
+Subsequently, the Board would extend an HPS cover to you based on the declared percentage that you were exempted for, subject to the Board’s terms and conditions.
 If you wish to be exempted from HPS again, you will need to reapply for it.

 You will get a full premium refund into your CPF Ordinary Account (OA) if the exemption application is received (by the Board) within one month from the issuance of the HPS cover.
 Otherwise, a pro-rated refund will be given to your CPF OA upon the termination of your HPS cover.

 Like this article?
 Subscribe for More